aspose-cells-cloud/Aspose.Cells-Products/cells/en/swift/saveas/numbers-to-wmf/_index.md

 ---
 title: Save NUMBERS as WMF API for Swift
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Swift to save NUMBERS format file as WMF format file.
 url: /swift/saveas/numbers-to-wmf/
 ---